yasirse/newsapp-yasir/README.md

-# clone this app on your computer then use this command "npm install" to install node pakages then to react app issue this command "npm start"
+# clone this app on your computer
+# use this command "npm install" to install node pakages (as github don't include npm pakage due to size issue)
+# To start react app issue this command "npm start"